NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

    }
    ```

-   > [!TIP]
-   > Unless you have a reason to choose otherwise, .NET Standard is the preferred target for NuGet packages, as it provides compatibility with the widest range of consuming projects.
-For more information, see [Create and publish a package using Visual Studio (.NET Standard)](create-and-publish-a-package-using-visual-studio.md).
+   Within a real-world NuGet package, you'd likely implement many useful features with which others can build applications.
+You can also set the target frameworks.
+For examples, see [UWP](../guides/create-uwp-packages.md) and [Xamarin](../guides/create-packages-for-xamarin.md).

 ## Configure project properties for the package